Internships, Apprenticeships and Youth Employment

 Apply for the Program

 CityWorks is a paid summer internship program for high school and college students from San Francisco’s southeast neighborhoods.
-Starting after their junior year in high school, this program provides students with work-based learning and mentorship opportunities through summer internships with various private and public sector partners located in the Bay area, including the San Francisco Public Utilities Commission.
-CityWorks strives to increase diversity in architecture and urban planning, engineering and design, finance and accounting, communications and government relations, operations, environmental management, medical, law/poli sci, art and design, and other career fields.
+(Students must reside in either District 10 or 11 - Zip codes: 94124, 94134, 94107, and 94112) CityWorks strives to increase diversity in architecture and urban planning, engineering and design, finance and accounting, communications and government relations, operations, environmental management, medical, law/political science, art and design, and other career fields.

 1715 Yosemite Avenue